mitchelltyzzdy/3D-point-cloud/README.md

 # How to format and send us your code and results

 We already provide a structure of a `Git` repository.
 Please develop in this structure, and then post it a private version of GitHub (we understand a private account is free in GitHub starting from recently).
-Make it it available to read to `abuzatu`, `mholzel`.
+Make it it available to read to `abuzatu`, `mholzel`, `paulsabyasachi`.
 Please reply to our email by giving us the name of your repository.
 We want to do simply clone your repository, cd into into and run `./run.sh` from the root directory of the repository.
 For example.

 ```
 git clone https://github.com/abuzatu/Teraki3DRecruitmentTestApr19.git